marxin/texi2rst-generated/sphinx/gccint/generic/c-and-c++-trees.rst

   instantiates needed templates in all translation units which require them, and then relies on the linker to remove duplicate instantiations.

-  FIXME: This macro is not yet implemented.
+  .. todo:: This macro is not yet implemented.

 .. envvar:: DECL_FUNCTION_MEMBER_P